 “‘ABDU’L-BAHÁ HARDLY REQUIRES an introduction, as nearly all who are present have been looking forward to his coming to Sacramento.”
 The speaker was Christine Fraser from The Home of Truth, a branch of the New Thought movement gaining momentum in America at the turn of the twentieth century.
 ‘Abdu’l-Bahá had left San Francisco that morning, on October 25, 1912, arriving in Sacramento by noon.
 At 8:30 p.m. that same evening, an audience gathered in the Assembly Hall of the Hotel Sacramento to hear him speak.

-The Home of Truth movement was initiated by Annie Rix Militzin the 1880s.
-She was Christian, but at the World’s Columbian Exposition in Chicago, met Swami Vivekananda, and afterwards took an interfaith approach to religion.
+The Home of Truth movement was founded by Annie Rix Militzin.
+She was Christian, but at the World’s Columbian Exposition in Chicago she met Swami Vivekananda, and thereafter took an interfaith approach to religion.
 By 1903 there were eight Home of Truth centers in the United States.
-In her introduction on October 25, Christine Fraser expressed her thanks that “someone can come to us from the far ends of the earth, from that beautiful place Palestine, for Mt.
+In her introduction Christine Fraser expressed her thanks that “someone can come to us from the far ends of the earth, from that beautiful place Palestine, for Mt.
 Carmel, we are told in scripture, was the school of the prophets.”

 ‘Abdu’l-Bahá delineated two kinds of civilizations that evening.
 “Material civilization,” he explained, “concerns the world of matter or bodies, but divine civilization is the realm of ethics and moralities.”
 The Prophets of God, such as Christ, are the founders of divine civilization, without which, ‘Abdu’l-Bahá said, “eternal happiness cannot be realized.”